xuechuang1999/GitLearnDoc/3.remote_repo/remote_repo.md

 :warning: the delete operation is not a true delte, it just debind the local repository and the remote repository.
 If you want to delete the remote repository, you can login the github and delete the repository.

 ## 3.2 clone from the remote repository
+Firstly, create a new repository on github, and named `GitLearn`, at the same time, create a new file `README.md` in the repository.

+- Then use the command `git clone git@github.com:yourname/GitLearn.git`, you will get the `GitLearn` directory in the local.
+   Of course, you can use the command `git clone https://github.com/yourname/GitLearn.git` to clone the remote repository.
+But the https way need to input the username and password, and the speed is slower than the ssh way.